House Rules aka Articles of Agreement

 Part of devising house rules may also reside in determination of who makes decisions in the body.
 Each system will have to come up with it's own unique set of house rules.

-For systems who have trouble with internal communication, it may be necessary to physically write out the house rules, and have each member indicate that they agree to it, or to put it someplace where all system members should see it.
+For systems who have trouble with internal communication, it may be necessary to physically write out the house rules, and have each member indicate that they agree to it, or to put it someplace where all system members should be able to see it.
 This may be used to mitigate claims, legitimate or otherwise, that someone who breaks the house rules was unaware of said rules.

 - We have a house rule that we won't do anything likely/certain to land us in jail i.e. most of us jaywalk, but we aren't going to steal.
 If someone did something that got us in jail, we'd ALL be in jail.
 This rule helps maintain a sense of trust in the system, amongst other things.
 It ensures ALL of us will maintain our personal freedoms, such as they are.
 However, we also have a house rule that prohibits jaywalking with our children in tow. -- XES